 1. OPENING OR GENERATING A CORPUS

-1.1.
-Opening an existing corpus
+1.1 Opening an existing corpus

-If you want to use EXAKT, you need an EXMARaLDA corpus which contains segmented transcriptions (you can create these in the Partitur-Editor with various options in the Segmentation menu).
-Maybe you are already using the EXMARaLDA corpus manager to manage your corpus and know what a segmented transcription is.
-In that case, all you have to do to get started is choose File > Open corpus… from EXAKT’s menu and select your corpus file (usually a file whose name ends in “.coma”).
+If you want to use EXAKT, you need an EXMARaLDA corpus which contains segmented transcriptions (you can create these in the Partitur-Editor with various options, go to Edit > Preferences> Segmentation).
+Maybe you are already using the EXMARaLDA corpus manager (CoMA) to manage your corpus and know what a “segmented transcription” is.
+In that case, all you have to do in order to get started is to go to File > Open corpus… in EXAKT and select your corpus file (usually a file with a “.coma” suffix).

 For the EXMARaLDA demo corpus, the corpus file is the file "EXMARaLDA_DemoKorpus.coma" in the top level directory.

-1.2.
-Opening a remote corpus
+1.2 Opening a remote corpus

-Whereas choosing File > Open corpus... will open a corpus whose COMA and transcription files are on your local computer, you can use File > Open remote corpus... to access a corpus and its transcriptions on a server.
-This saves you from having to transfer large amounts of data onto your computer.
-Note, however, that you need a fast internet connection to access a remote corpus, and that media playback for remote corpora currently only works on Windows.
+Whereas choosing File > Open corpus... will open a corpus whose COMA and transcription files are on your local computer, you can use File > Open remote corpus... to access a corpus that is not located on your own computer, but on a remote server.
+Note that you will need a broadband connection for this feature to work satisfactorily (other connections are too slow), and also that media playback for remote corpora currently works only on Windows.